-If someone has a flat tire or other problem, the group doesn't stop.
-But we don't want a stranded rider left alone!
+If someone has a flat tire or other problem, a ride group doesn't usually stop.
+But don't leave a stranded rider alone.
 If someone is in trouble, a couple nearby riders who see him/her are to stop and see how they can help.
-Part of the purpose of SBP is making friends, and helping someone is a great way to do that.
+Part of the purpose of social rides is making friends, and helping someone is a great way to do that.